suve/vrms-rpm/README.md

  3. Use British spelling, when appropriate.

- 4. By contributing, you agree for your work to be included under the terms of the program licence.
+ 4. By contributing, you agree for your work to be included under the terms of the program license.